SPF-Portrait/SPF-Portrait/README.md

 ## This is only the source file of the project webpage for "SPF-Portrait: Towards Pure Portrait Customization with Semantic Pollution-Free Fine-tuning" !!!

-## If you find SPF-Portrait useful for your research, please give a 🌟 to the GitHub repo below.
+## If you find SPF-Portrait useful for your research, please give a 🌟 to the GitHub code repo below.
 Thanks!

 ## Github(code): https://github.com/KwaiVGI/SPF-Portrait